7thLucas/full-app-6a2cf-0a823-4692/_doc/product-overview.md

 **Not built yet (each is a deliberate, bounded capability layer, not magic):**
 - **Live web browsing / search** — requires a search/browse tool integration
 - **External tool use** — requires a tool-calling harness (function calling)
-- **Code execution** — requires a sandboxed runtime; today the system can generate code as text but cannot run it autonomously
+- **Code execution & self-authored skills** — requires a sandboxed runtime *plus* a persistent skill library; today the system can generate code as text but cannot run it, save it, or reuse it.
+The target is not ephemeral sandbox runs but tools and code Axon writes once and keeps as permanent, callable capabilities it can reach for again
 - **True self-improvement** — "learn and grow" today means memory-conditioned adaptation via the logs, not a model retraining its own weights

 **Near-term UX features (next up, not yet built — secondary to the Omni-agent path):**